civicrm/civicrm-user-guide/docs/contributions/what-is-civicontribute.md

 =======================

-CiviContribute is the component that lets you record and report on financial and in-kind contributions to you organization.
+CiviContribute is the component that lets you record and report on financial and in-kind contributions to your organization.
 It allows you to:

 -  accept donations and other financial or in-kind contributions
 -  process membership signups and renewals